shibukawa/curl_as_dsl/_sources/what_is_this.txt

 If I need to write some HTTP access code in the language that is not supported now, I will add the code generator for the language.

+And I am interested in server side code generation, but it is low priority.